Indio Mariano: The background

 With the arrival of the Bourbons on the throne of Spain in 1801 came a period of Indio Mariano, one of them serious, led by different men.
-The first of these took place in Tepic, Nueva Galicia in January.
+The first of these took place in Tepic, Nueva Galicia, in January.
 The second occurred in September in Nuevo León.

 The first rebellion

 Juan Hilario Rubio, an important man of Tepic, Alcalde José Desiderio Maldonado, and the Indigenous clerk Juan Francisco Medina were the leaders of the first Indio Mariano rebellion.
 These men circulated a proclamation for the crowning of a native of Tlaxcala as Rey de Indias Mariano Primero (Mariano I, king of the Indies).
 This was scheduled for January 6, 1801.
 Even before that date, some pueblos were in open rebellion against the Spanish.

 The coronation, however, was frustrated.
 The Spanish officials were able to assemble a force of 762 men and 8 pieces of artillery, relying largely on the local militia and the fleet in the harbor at San Blas.
 For the place and time, this was an overwhelming force.

 The three leaders and many other persons were taken prisoner.
-Many prisoners were taken in two "battles", one on January 5 and one that day or shortly thereafter.
-The Indigenous offered little resistance and casualties were minimal.
+Many prisoners were taken in two "battles", one on January 5 and one on that day or shortly thereafter.
+The Indigenous offered little resistance, and casualties were minimal.
 The rebellion seemed to be over by January 8, but the following week a second wave appeared.
 The Spanish forces suffered setbacks.
 Large groups of armed Indians were seen in many places, converging on Tepic.
 The Spanish were forced to withdraw from various villages.
-They too converged on Tepic.
+They, too converged on Tepic.

 Alarming rumors began to circulate — that 5,000 Yaquis were approaching; that 6,000 to 7,000 Yumas were coming from the Colorado River.
-The rebellion and the rumors greatly alarmed viceregal officials in Mexico City, particularly since the mother country, and therefore also the colony, was at war with Great Britain.
+The rebellion and rumours greatly alarmed viceregal officials in Mexico City, particularly since the mother country, and therefore also the colony, was at war with Great Britain.
 They began to fear the possibility of a general Indian uprising, perhaps simultaneously with a British invasion.

 The fears were relieved the following week.
-Reports came in contradicting the rumors of massive movements of warriors.
+Reports contradicted the rumours of massive movements of warriors.
 Other reports arrived telling of Indians returning peacefully to their villages.
 On January 19, Captain Leonardo Pintado dispersed a group of armed rebels, taking 33 prisoners.
 The emergency came to an end.
 The Spanish had taken approximately 300 prisoners.